wjcx-zh/cpp-docs.zh-tw/docs/standard-library/basic-string-class.md

 The original string str3 is: It is a nice day.
 I am happy.
-The index of the 1st element of 'nice' in str3 is: 8 The index of the next occurrance of 'am' in str3 begins at: 20
+The index of the 1st element of 'nice' in str3 is: 8 The index of the next occurrence of 'am' in str3 begins at: 20

 The original string str4 is: This perfectly unclear.
 The substring 'clear' was not found in str4 before the 15th position.